th317erd/mythix-orm/docs/Connection Binding.md

 ## Final notes:

-  1. Generally, Mythix ORM will call <see>Connection.getConnection</see> first, before calling the lower-level <see>Connection._getConnection</see> if possible.
+  1. Generally, Mythix ORM will call <see>Model.getConnection</see> first (if possible), before calling the lower-level <see>Model._getConnection</see>.
 This will allow the connection to be provided by the model instance itself.
-  2. When <see>Connection.getConnection</see> is not available (for example, in a context where there is no instance of a model), then <see>Connection._getConnection</see> will be called directly to fetch a connection.
+  2. When <see>Model.getConnection</see> is not available (for example, in a context where there is no instance of a model), then <see>Model._getConnection</see> will be called directly to fetch a connection.
   3. The static property `_mythixBoundConnection` on a model class is where Mythix ORM will finally attempt to locate a connection.
   4. An [AsyncLocalStorage](https://nodejs.org/docs/latest-v16.x/api/async_context.html) context can always be used, anywhere in your code, to provide all code beneath a connection.
 This can be accomplished by calling <see>Connection.createContext</see> and providing it an async callback.
   5. Lastly, you can manually supply connections to your models when you create your models, and manually supply your connection elsewhere that it is needed, such as to queries.